 Cristina Villar focuses her practice in the areas of complex commercial litigation, contracts, commercial transactions, commercial real estate and securities regulations with over 10 years of experience.

-Ms. Villar worked previously as an associate with a law firm in Miami, Florida.
-As part of her commercial litigation practice, she handled matters involving breach of contract, defamation, construction and securities.
-She also handled business and commercial disputes including administrative and arbitrations matters.
+As part of her commercial litigation practice, she handles matters involving breach of contract, defamation, construction and securities.
+She also handles business and commercial disputes including administrative and arbitrations matters.

-She has delivered in-house presentations to her clients on topics including local and federal Rules of Civil Procedures, employment discrimination, and labor law.
+She delivers in-house presentations to her clients on topics including local and federal Rules of Civil Procedures, employment discrimination, and labor law.